CodeDialect/Dria/README.md

     ```bash
     screen -r dria
     ```
+To minimize the screen press ctrl + a + d
 If the screen is detached or you're re-attaching later, use `screen -ls` to see running sessions.

 ---